What are conveyancing searches when buying a home?

-Environmental searches mainly include investigating whether the property is built on land that is at risk of flooding or landslides, or land that may have previously been used for industrial purposes or landfill.
+Environmental searches check whether the property is built on land that is at risk of flooding or landslides, or land that may have previously been used for industrial purposes or landfill.

-In addition to the standard property searches, there are a number of other specialist searches that may be required - depending on where the property is located and any issues that could affect it:
+In addition to the standard property searches, there are a number of other specialist environmental searches that may be required - depending on where the property is located and any issues that could affect it.